Estadio Sportivo Barracas: History

 Some of the most important football matches were played at Sportivo Barracas, including the 1920 Copa Newton, and the 1921 and 1925 Copa América.
 In April 1923, a roof was added to the official grandstand, on Luzuriaga street side.

 The field was also used in 1924, when on April 5, Luis Ángel Firpo defeated Al Reich in the first boxing fight in open space in Argentina.
+The event was attended by 60,000 spectators.